 Defining a growth stock can still be confusing.
 Let’s get into it…

 Difference Between Growth Stocks vs. Value Stocks

-As the name might implies, growth stocks are stocks that are seen as having potential for future growth.
+As the name implies, growth stocks are stocks that are seen as having potential for future growth.

-Benefits of Investing in High-Growth Stocks
+Benefits of Trading High-Growth Stocks

 - Growth.
 Really, one of the biggest draws is right there in the name.
 Growth stocks are appealing because they are companies that are expected to grow, usually at an above average rate.